j-ehrhardt/hai-cps-benchmark/README.md

-# AI Benchmark for Diagnosis Reconfiguration and Planning
+# AI Benchmark for Diagnosis, Reconfiguration, and Planning

 This repository contains the simulation models for the AI Benchmark for Diagnosis, Reconfiguration and Planning (BeRfiPl).